-Professor Green

-Director, Centre of
+Professor Green Director, Centre of Medical Genetics

-Medical Genetics

 "I am delighted to support and endorse the new information sheets for people with Neurofibromatosis 1 and their families.
 The information will be of great help to the many families in Ireland with NF1, and will help those families to understand better the many ways in which Neurofibromatosis 1 can affect people.
-The National Centre for Medical Genetics is delighted to be associated with the Neurofibromatosis Association of Ireland, The NCMG has a wealth of experience with Neurofibromatosis and sees many families with the condition throughout Ireland.
+The National Centre for Medical Genetics is delighted to be associated with the Neurofibromatosis Association of Ireland, and that the Neurofibromatosis Association of Ireland has funded a genetic counsellor to run a specialised NF clinic in the NCMG.
+The NCMG has a wealth of experience with Neurofibromatosis and sees many families with the condition throughout Ireland.
 The NCMG holds genetics clinics in Dublin, Cork, Limerick and Galway, and is happy to see families with NF1, with a referral from their own doctor.